 Biosüdtirol apples are transported conventionally by lorry and sometimes also by ship.

 The best thing to do at home is to store them in a cellar at a constant temperature.
 Alternatively, apples can also be stored in the fridge, but you should take them out a couple of hours before you intend to eat them so that they can be enjoyed at room temperature.

 No, not at all.
 You can eat an apple with its peel – the apple skin contains the majority of the vitamins in the apples.
 But you should wash apples before you eat them.

 Price comparisons between conventionally grown apples and organic apples are heavily dependent on the variety.
 Some varieties only have a very small price difference in price, but other varieties may be 50% more expensive.
 The reason for this is the additional costs incurred by the farmers and the higher (and more expensive) standards that must be met in production.
-Moreover, organic cultivation produces a significantly higher industrial share (20-30% compared to 5% of conventionally cultivated apples) – imperfect, slightly damaged fruits are used to make, for example, apple juice.
+In organic farming, the yields per hectare of surface area are about 30% lower than in conventional farming.
+Moreover, organic cultivation produces a significantly higher share of processing apples – imperfect, slightly damaged fruits are used to make, for example, apple juice.
 The farmer receives a much lower price for product used for processing.

 Organic apples are generally smaller than conventionally grown apples.
 One reason for that is that, in comparison to conventional farming, only a limited number of methods are available for blossom thinning, which is necessary to ensure a certain size and quality of apple.
 That makes thinning more difficult and so generally there are more apples left on the tree, which leads to a smaller fruit size.
 Furthermore, organic farming cannot use any synthetic fertilisers to encourage the fruits to grow artificially.
 In terms of physiological damage to the apple itself, the situation is similar.
 Because fewer substances are available to the organic farmer, organic apples are more susceptible and that can result in slight damage to the skin of the fruit.